astropy/astroplan/docs/tutorials/summer_triangle.rst

 Say we want to look at the Summer Triangle (Altair, Deneb, and Vega) using the Subaru Telescope.

-First, we define our `Observer` object:
+First, we define our `~astroplan.Observer` object:

 .. code-block:: python